Setting up a GmbH or UG

 Expected revenue, costs, investments, financing need, liquidity planning and realistic profit estimate.

-Managing-director remuneration and financing
+Managing director remuneration and financing